Side effects – chemo and my morning coffee.

-Since beginning my chemo regime in July, I have been experiencing the usual side effects like hair loss, neuropathy in my toes and fingers, poor sleep almost nightly, flushing, achiness and the other big one – fatigue.
-But the side effect that I never really anticipated to be such a “ biggy” is the alteration of my taste buds.
+Since beginning my chemo regimen, I’ve been experiencing the usual side effects like hair loss, neuropathy, poor sleep, flushing, achiness and the other big one – fatigue.
+But one side effect I never anticipated to be such a ” biggie” is the alteration of my taste buds.

-This time of year I enjoy watching the darkness quietly change into daylight as each new day unfolds.
-I look forward to seeing the towering white pines in my backyard slowly reveal themselves to me each morning like mysteries unfolding.
+This time of year, I enjoy watching the darkness quietly change into daylight as each new day unfolds.
+I look forward to seeing the towering white pines in my backyard slowly reveal themselves each morning like mysteries unfolding.
 At first, they are invisible, totally concealed in darkness.
-Then as dawn slowly meanders into the horizon, they become shadowy and gray.
+Then, as dawn meanders into the horizon, they become shadowy and gray.
 Finally, and almost unexpectedly it seems, it’s light and there they are – standing tall, proud and majestically in the new morning light.

-The coffee’s flavor is somehow off and mostly I just feel the hotness of it.
+The coffee’s flavor is somehow off, and mostly, I just feel the hotness of it.
 Like every cell in my body I suppose, my taste buds are altered.
 Food and other beverages as well taste odd, so why should I be surprised that my coffee tastes odd as well?

 Even though I can’t taste my morning coffee these days, holding a familiar cup or mug with the steaming brown liquid is still comforting.
-Going through the motions of sharing a cup of coffee with David and lingering those extra minutes still feels good.
-Even chemo can’t rob me of that.
+Going through the motions of sharing a cup of coffee with Dear Hubby and lingering for those extra minutes still feels good.

 I am wondering how long it will take for my taste buds to recover when chemo ends.
 Such a minor worry when there are so many other far more pressing matters to face in the months and years ahead.
 But sometimes it’s those little things in life that seem to matter most – like enjoying a morning cup of coffee.